What is Doptelet and how is it used?

 DOPTELET is indicated for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia who have had an insufficient response to a previous treatment.

 DOSAGE AND ADMINISTRATION

-Begin DOPTELET dosing 10-13 days prior to the scheduled procedure.
-The recommended daily dose of DOPTELET is based on the patient’s platelet count prior to the scheduled procedure (Refer to Table 1).
+Begin DOPTELET dosing 10 to 13 days prior to the scheduled procedure.
+The recommended daily dose of DOPTELET is based on the patient’s platelet count prior to the scheduled procedure (see Table 1).
 Patients should undergo their procedure 5 to 8 days after the last dose of DOPTELET.

 |Less than 40||60 mg (3 tablets)||5 days|